fdebras/ECLIPS3D/README.md

 4) data - contains the input data to launch the code as well as the output.

 5) python - contains typical python files to generate an initial set of data and study the output.
 We provide simple example in these python files, namely axisymmetric state at rest and an initial, steady baroclinically unstable jet.
+For the steady linear circulations, the provided example follows Komacek & Showman 2016 for the heating rate and radiative and drag timescales.

 -------------------------------------------------------
 OVERVIEW OF THE CODE